The Arista MineArista Mine Introduction Video a wholly owned subsidiary of GORO

 Development of the Arista mine began in 2009, and initial production from the deposit began in March 2011.
 Ore is trucked approximately 2 kilometers to the Aguila mill where it is processed into three differential concentrates: a copper/gold; a lead/silver; and a zinc.

 Since the initial discovery of the Arista and Baja veins in 2007, multiple additional en echelon veins have been discovered, many which have been mined or will be mined in the future.
-The Arista deposit is currently "open" in both strike and at depth.
-The deposit currently extends over 1 kilometer along strike, and over 600 meters at depth.
+The Arista deposit is currently "open" in both strike and at depth, and consists of two distinct vein systems – the Arista and the Switchback.
 The Company continues to drill the extensions of the Arista deposit to extend the mine life.

 For the latest Arista resource report, please visit the "Reserves" section of the website.